X-ray properties of high-richness CAMIRA clusters in the Hyper Suprime-Cam Subaru Strategic Program field: Discussion

-In section~\ref{subsec:centroidshift} we quantified the centroid shift and peak shift from the XMM image analysis to find that half of the sample has the centroid (peak) shift larger than $0.12R_{500}$ ($0.05R_{500}$) or 85~kpc (36~kpc).
+In section~\ref{subsec:centroidoffset} we quantified the centroid offset and peak offset from the XMM image analysis to find that half of the sample has the centroid (peak) offset larger than $0.06R_{500}$ ($0.05R_{500}$) or 41~kpc (36~kpc).
 Following the criteria used in \cite{Sanders09}, \cite{Rossetti16} estimated the fraction of relaxed clusters in the Planck SZE sample to be $52\pm4$\%.
-They also calculated the fraction to be $\sim 74$\% in X-ray selected cluster samples constructed from the HIFLUGCS, MACS, and REXCESS surveys, whereas we obtain only $30\pm13$\% from our optical sample.
-This suggests that the optically-selected sample contains a larger fraction of merging clusters with disturbed morphology particularly in comparison with the X-ray selected cluster samples.
+They also calculated the fraction to be $\sim 74$\% in X-ray selected cluster samples constructed from the HIFLUGCS, MACS, and REXCESS surveys, whereas we obtain only $29\pm11 (\pm 13)$\% from our optical sample.
+This suggests that the optical cluster sample contains a larger fraction of disturbed clusters particularly in comparison with the X-ray selected cluster samples.

-X-ray observations preferentially detect relaxed clusters having cool cores at the center as opposed to more disturbed, non-cool-core clusters found in SZE surveys \citep{Eckert11, Rossetti17,Andrade-Santos17}.
+X-ray observations preferentially detect relaxed clusters having cool cores at the center as opposed to more disturbed, non-cool-core clusters found in SZE surveys \citep{Eckert11, Rossetti17,Andrade-Santos17, Lovisari17}. \cite{Andreon16} found a wider population in the sample selected independently of X-ray properties than seen in the SZE surveys.
 Furthermore, \cite{Chon17} claim that the cool-core bias in previous X-ray surveys is due to the survey-selection method such as for a flux-limited survey, and is not due to the inherent nature of X-ray selection.
 Therefore, considering the nature of the HSC cluster survey, we suggest that the observed small fraction of relaxed clusters in the present optical sample is due to the fact that the CAMIRA algorithm is immune to the dynamical state of X-ray-emitting gas and is likely to detect clusters with a wider range of cluster morphology.
+This needs to be confirmed with the large uniform sample to be constructed by the eROSITA survey.

-Given a higher merger rate in the distant universe, the redshift evolution of X-ray morphology is likely to affect the measurement of the fraction of relaxed clusters with respect to disturbed clusters. \cite{Mann12} reported based on the Chandra observations that the fraction of merging clusters increases at $z>0.4$ for the X-ray luminous clusters.
-The redshift evolution is, however, only marginally seen in our optically-selected cluster sample; the fractions of relaxed clusters estimated from the X-ray peak shifts are $38\pm23$\% at $z<0.4$ and $<25$\% at $z>0.4$.
+Given a higher merger rate in the distant universe, the redshift evolution of X-ray morphology is likely to affect the measurement of the fraction of relaxed clusters with respect to disturbed clusters. \cite{Mann12} reported based on the Chandra observations that the fraction of morphologically-disturbed clusters increases at $z>0.4$ for the X-ray luminous clusters.
+On the other hand, \cite{McDonald17} found that there is no measurable redshift evolution in the X-ray morphology of massive clusters.
+In our optical cluster sample, the redshift evolution is not significantly seen; the fractions of relaxed clusters estimated from the X-ray peak offsets are $38\pm13$\% at $z<0.4$ and $<25$\% at $z>0.4$.